Western Xia mausoleums: History

-The Western Xia dynasty, existed between 1038 and 1227, when it was conquered by the Mongols under Genghis Khan.
+The Western Xia dynasty existed between 1038 and 1227, when it was conquered by the Mongols under Genghis Khan.
 The empire was founded by the Tangut ethnic group, about which little is currently known.
 Of current excavations, only the No.3 mausoleum has been adequately excavated and researched.
-This mausoleum is attributed to Western Xia's first emperor Jingzong, born Li Yuanhao, (1003–1048), has been determined as a pavilion-tower construction fusing both traditional mausoleum and temple styles with Buddhist characteristics.
+This mausoleum is attributed to Western Xia's first emperor Jingzong, born Li Yuanhao (1003–1048), has been determined as a pavilion-tower construction fusing both traditional mausoleum and temple styles with Buddhist characteristics.

 The Western Xia capital city and the burial complex eluded early 20th century explorers of Central Asia, including Pyotr Kozlov, Aurel Stein and Sven Hedin.
 During modern times, it was first reported by Wulf-Dieter Graf zu Castell, who recorded the site in an aerial photograph, published in 1938 in his book Chinaflug.

+The tombs were designated as World Heritage Sites by UNESCO in 2025.

 Imperial mausoleums

 The area occupied by the Western Xia tombs runs from south-west to north-east along the eastern edge of the Helan Mountains, and is about 12 km in length, and up to 2.5 km in width.
 The nine imperial mausoleums are arrayed from south to north over a distance of about 10 km, with the earliest emperors buried at the south, and the later emperors buried towards the north.

 Each mausoleum has a similar layout (see plan of Mausoleum 2 below), in general comprising a rectangular outer enclosing wall (waicheng 外城), with a pair of gate towers (quetai 鵲臺) at the south end, then one or more pavilions (usually a pair) housing memorial steles (beiting 碑亭), then a rectangular barbican (yuecheng 月城) in front of the entrance to a square or rectangular inner enclosure (lingcheng 陵城), with watch towers (jiaoque 角闕) at the four corners.
 The solid tomb mound built over the site of the burial is constructed from rammed earth.
 It is positioned off-centre, in the north-west part of the inner enclosure, and is up to 30 metres across and 23 metres in height.
-There are holes in the tomb mounds that would have originally supported woooden beams, and as very large numbers of tiles have been found in each mausoleum, it is believed that the surviving mounds are the cores for a more substantial architectural monument, coated with bricks and with tiled eaves and decorative sculptures at each level.
+There are holes in the tomb mounds that would have originally supported wooden beams, and as very large numbers of tiles have been found in each mausoleum, it is believed that the surviving mounds are the cores for a more substantial architectural monument, coated with bricks and with tiled eaves and decorative sculptures at each level.

 Mausoleums 1 and 2 are situated close together at the southern tip of the tomb complex, and are the two largest tombs, with their outer enclosure both measuring 340 × 224 metres.
 These two are believed to be occupied by the grandfather (Li Jiqian) and father (Li Deming) of Li Yuanhao, the first Emperor of the Western Xia.